Radio aids – optimising listening opportunities - view as single page

 Costing and funding

-The NDCS explains about your rights in the UK, for getting a Radio Aid for your child.
-Children in independent schools who are not supported by the LA, may have to fund it themselves.
+The NDCS publication explains about your rights in the UK, for getting a Radio Aid for your child (page 35).
+Parents of CYP in independent schools who are not supported by the LA, may have to fund it themselves.

 Insurance

-As the equipment is getting smaller and easier to lose, discuss with your provider about replacements and insurance.
-This should not be a barrier to fitting and use.
+The equipment is getting smaller and easier to lose, discuss with your provider about replacements and insurance.
+As receivers are often installed into hearing devices they are also lost if the hearing device is lost which can have a financial implication.
+However, this should not be a barrier to fitting and use.

 The NDCS issued a Position Statement in 2018, entitled ‘Charging and insurance to cover the cost of replacing or repairing of all hearing and listening equipment provided by NHS and local authorities’.